brefphp/bref/docs/deploy.md

     ...
 ```

-> If you are a first time user, using the `us-east-1` region (the default region) is *highly recommended* for the first projects.
+> If you are a first time user, using the `us-east-1` region (the default region) is recommended for the first projects.
 It simplifies commands and avoids a lot of mistakes when discovering AWS.

 ## Deletion